-To search for books in the Hamline and CLIC libraries, use CLICsearch.
+To search for books in the Hamline and MnPALS libraries, use HamCAT.

-To have items from the CLIC libraries delivered to Hamline for you, either use the "request" feature in CLICsearch or visit the library in person and use your Hamline ID to check materials out.
-Due to COVID-19, CLIC libraries are discouraging students from other campuses to physically visit another school's library.
+To have items from the MnPALS partner libraries delivered to Hamline for you, either use the "request" feature in HamCAT or visit the library in person and use your Hamline ID to check materials out.
+Due to COVID-19, MnPALS Partner Libraries are discouraging students from other campuses to physically visit another school's library.
 Please use the delivery system and speak to a librarian about your needs.

-Due to COVID-19, Deliveries between CLIC libraries are happening twice weekly, on Mondays and Thursdays when classes are in session, Questions about using materials?
+Due to COVID-19, Deliveries between MnPALS Partner Libraries are happening twice weekly, on Mondays and Thursdays when classes are in session, Questions about using materials?
 Contact the Central Service Desk (CSD) at 651-523-2373.

 To find articles, do a search, then filter by...

 OR, To limit to Scholarly/Peer reviewed articles, select...

 To limit the articles to those that are Full Text online, add the filter...